Getting involved at NTU

 Coming to university isn't just about studying.
 Throwing yourself into something beyond the classroom can be an unforgettable part of your experience at Nottingham Trent University (NTU).
 It’s the perfect time to try something new – to broaden your horizons, meet new people, and develop the skills that’ll set you up for life.
 Here's some ideas, to get you started.

-Course induction is a vital part of your course and takes place primarily during Welcome Week.
+Course induction is a vital part of your course and takes place primarily during your first week.
 It is essential that you attend all aspects of your course induction activities, as these are designed to give you a flavour of what your course will involve and how you will be taught.
 It is also a great opportunity to meet your tutors and course mates.

 My course offered team building and icebreaker activities, which helped me get to know people.